laila12399/lailascoaching/content/how-to-become-disciplined-according-to-roman-emperor-marcus-aurelius.md

 *“It’s all in how you perceive it.
 You’re in control.
 You can dispense with misperception at will, like rounding the point.
 Serenity, total calm, safe anchorage.“ ― Marcus Aurelius*

-Reminding oneself that there are very different angles to view a situation, struggle, or aim from.
+Reminding oneself that there are very different angles to view a situation, struggle, or aim.

 Regardless of the situation at focus, the likelihood is high that there are several contrasting perspectives to view it from.

-Felling into a different perspective often evokes and debunks emotions that might have been staggering in from one perspective.
+Feeling into a different perspective often evokes and debunks emotions that might have been staggering from one perspective.
 Changing perspective is a uniquely effective tool to discredit fear, anxieties, or temptations that might have been clouding one’s rational thinking.

-Aurelius also pushes the idea that changing perspective and not acting out of momentary emotion, puts oneself in control, rather than conditional on temporary perspectives.
+Aurelius also pushes the idea that changing perspective and not acting out of momentary emotion, puts oneself in control, rather than subject to temporary perspectives.

 ### :bulb: Taking Responsibility
 *“Today I escaped from anxiety.
 Or no, I discarded it, because it was within me, in my own perceptions; not outside.” ― Marcus Aurelius*